hannah-joseph/stratified-healthcare/README.md

-# Data Science in Straitified Healthcare and Precision Medicine
+# Data Science in Stratified Healthcare and Precision Medicine

 ## This repo contains programming assignments from University of Edinborough's Data Science in Stratified Healthcare and Precision Medicine course on Coursera: